 Yes.
 Both with camera’s and with tracking systems.
 Several types of behaviour have been identified which may be indicative of either mala fide or of bona fide travelers.
 We cannot share the specific indicators or their weight for security reasons.
 We can refer or mention some examples which we believe are already in the public domain.
 The use of intelligent camera’s and tracking systems for this purpose is novel, and carries specific privacy risks.
 For example the risk of secondary use, where this kind of information is also used for purposes for which it was not collected for.
 We think we are aware of those risks, and that we can find ways to benefit from these technologies while keeping the risks to an acceptable minimum.

-No, not in the classical sense where a system by itself assesses the sincerity of a statement, such as is sometimes depicted in fiction.
-Yes, in the general sense that in the end, when a distrusted traveler is interrogated, technology may be useful to help specifically trained border guards to more quickly and accurately assess the sincerity of the traveler and his statements.
-This includes technology that observes the behavior of travelers while they are being interviewed.
+No, not in the sense where a technical system by itself assesses the sincerity of a statement, such as is sometimes depicted in fiction.
+When a distrusted traveler is interrogated, technology may be useful to help specifically trained border guards to more quickly and accurately assess the sincerity of the traveler and his statements.
+This includes technology that facilitates the border guard in observing and registering the behavior of travelers while they are being interviewed.
 The use of such technology for this purpose is novel, and carries specific privacy risks.
 For example the risk of exposure, i.e. the risk that intimate personal information is revealed to a border guard.
 We think we are aware of those risks, and that we can find ways to benefit from this technology while keeping the risks to an acceptable minimum.

 Does TRESSPASS research involve the sharing of data between EU member states, or with non-EU-member states?